Voluntary Private Land Conservation 101

 Where can you find a land trust?

-Our member land trusts work in 93% of U.S. counties — in both urban and rural areas.
+Our member land trusts work in 93% of U.S. counties — serving urban, suburban and rural communities.
 Use the Find a Land Trust tool to locate the one closest to you!

 What is their impact on the environment?

-Over the last 40 years, land trusts have conserved approximately 60 million acres — an area larger than all the land contained in America's National Parks.
-Together, they aim to conserve an additional 60 million acres by 2030.
+Over the last 40 years, land trusts have conserved more than 60 million acres — an area larger than all the land contained in America's National Parks.
+Together, they aim to conserve an additional 60 million acres by the end of 2030.

-Land trusts preserve biodiversity by protecting important habitat for rare and threatened species and maintaining migration corridors; mitigate the impact of climate change; reduce greenhouse gas emissions by growing local food and capturing carbon in forested land; protect beautiful natural places for people to recreate and relax; and ensure clean air and drinking water by protecting and stewarding forests and wetlands.
+Land trusts preserve biodiversity by protecting important habitat for plants and wildlife and maintaining critical migration corridors; mitigate the impact of climate change; reduce carbon in our air by protecting forests, grasslands and wetlands; secure local farms and ranches, ensuring sustainable food; protect beautiful natural places for people to recreate and relax; and ensure clean air and drinking water by protecting and stewarding forests and wetlands.

 Simply put, land trusts are great organizations doing great work!
-Check out our YouTube page for some examples of land trusts making a difference in their communities.
+Visit GainingGroundUSA.org for examples of land trusts making a difference in their communities or FindaLandTrust.org to find a land trust near you.